Headquartered in Charleston, NC, Hawthorne's general aviation roots go back some 80 years.

 Levesque joined Hawthorne in 1995 via the financial side of the business, leading the corporate development effort with Piedmont Hawthorne after the ’98 transaction, where the company started with 22 locations, then added another dozen or so in the three years after.
 Levesque became CFO at Piedmont Hawthorne/Landmark Aviation before leaving.

 In 2007, professionals from the former Piedmont Hawthorne management team came back to reconstitute what had been left over from the 1998 transaction with Carlyle.
 "We’ve had different management contracts and worked in advisory and consulting, all with an eye to starting a new FBO effort," says Levesque.

-In 2011, the group teamed up with private equity firm Moelis Capital Partners.
+In 2011, the group teamed up with Moelis Capital Partners, a private equity firm, for the FBO effort.
 That’s when the new FBO chain was born.

 "Today our model really goes back to what I would call the old Hawthorne model — where our focus is not just on size," remarks Levesque.
 "We don’t want to become a big monolithic service provider where everybody is just an account member.
 We want to keep the spirit of customer service and a customer-centric focus in everything we do."